mrockwood/mikerockwood.com/README.md

 Zola's built-in fields keep Zola's spelling, such as `sort_by` and `page_template`.
 Site-specific fields use kebab-case, such as `featured-image`, `external-link`, and `bookmark-of`.
 Simple one-word fields stay lowercase, such as `service`, `thumbnail`, and `id`.

+### Post fields

+Every post has a `date` and a `taxonomies.categories` value matching its post type.
+Titled posts also have a `title`, and most posts have Markdown content below the front matter. `tags` are optional.

+The post type comes from its directory, not a front matter field.
+Summaries are optional and can be created with Zola's `<!-- more -->` marker.
+Canonical URLs are generated from the page permalink, and the author comes from `config.toml`.

 ## Publishing

 The site is deployed to GitHub Pages through GitHub Actions.
 The CMS lives at `/admin/` and uses [Sveltia CMS](https://github.com/sveltia/sveltia-cms).